 You can also specify a null value instead of naming a specific display or play program.
 In this case, the extender starts the default image browser, audio player, or video player named in the DB2IMAGEBROWSER, DB2AUDIOPLAYER, or DB2VIDEOPLAYER environment variables.
-For more information about how the DB2 Extenders use environment variables, see.
+For more information about how the DB2 Extenders use environment variables, see "Appendix A. Setting environment variables for DB2 extenders" on page 555.